Official State Seal of Alaska

 The official state seal of Alaska was originally designed in 1910 when Alaska was still a territory and not a state.
-The symbols on the state seal represent:
+All State Seals

-Rays above the mountains: the Northern Lights (aurora borealis).
+Rays above the mountains represent the Northern Lights (aurora borealis).

-Farmer, horse, three shocks of wheat: Alaskan agriculture.
+The farmer, horse, and three shocks of wheat are symbols of Alaskan agriculture.

-Fish and seals on outer circle: importance of seafood and wildlife to Alaska's economy.
+The fish and seals on the outer circle represent the importance of seafood and wildlife to Alaska's economy.